-Glossary
+A. Glossary

 Sustainability 'Sustainability' is defined in the University of Auckland Sustainability Policy as being derived from the concept of sustainable development.
-Sustainable development is defined as "development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
+Sustainable development is defined as 'development that meets the needs of the present without compromising the ability of future generations to meet their own needs."
 It recognises the need to integrate social, economic, cultural and environmental imperatives, and to ensure that human activities respect, conserve, maintain and enhance the integrity of the Earth's life-supporting systems.
-(World Commission on Environment and Development (1987)).
-Climate-conscious Travel Climate-conscious travel can be defined as: Being aware of the environmental impacts of travel and choosing a method of travel that reduces these.
-Ensuring unnecessary travel is not undertaken (e.g., sending the minimum number of individuals required to fulfil the purpose of travel).
-Choosing not to travel when virtual collaboration tools will adequately fulfil the purpose of travel (e.g., for meetings where a video link would suffice).
-Mātauranga Māori (working definition) Mātauranga Māori is "the unique Māori way of viewing themselves and the world, which encompasses (among other things) Māori traditional knowledge and culture" (WAI 262 claim p.
+(World Commission on Environment and Development (1987)) Climate conscious Travel 5 Climate conscious travel can be defined as: being aware of the environmental impacts of travel and choosing a method of travel that reduces these. ensuring unnecessary travel is not undertaken (e.g., sending the minimum number of individuals required to fulfil the purpose of travel); choosing not to travel when virtual collaboration tools will adequately fulfil the purpose of travel (e.g., for meetings where a video link would suffice) Mātauranga Māori (working definition) 6 Mātauranga Māori is "the unique Māori way of viewing themselves and the world, which encompasses (among other things) Māori traditional knowledge and culture" (WAI262 p.
 6).
 Mātauranga Māori encompasses ancient knowledge of the human, natural and spirit worlds as well as modern and creative knowledge of these realms.
 It is knowledge developed collectively by Māori in the past, present and future.
 It refers not simply to knowledge but to ways of knowing.
-Sustainability Hub A Sustainability Hub undertakes key cross-cutting functions such as connector, curator and facilitator of a wide breadth of sustainability programmes and activities across the University.
-Principles of circularity There are three principles of circularity: Design out waste and pollution Keep products and materials in use Regenerate natural systems
+Sustainability Hub 7 A Sustainability Hub undertakes key cross-cutting functions such as connector, curator and facilitator of a wide breadth